Credit Card Types Australia – There are various types of credit cards in Australia.

 - Student credit cards: They are specially design for students and usually have low annual fees and low credit limits.

 - Business credit cards: They are design for people who, are in business and help you to keep track of company expenses.

 - Travel credit cards: Since they offer free international ATM withdrawals and you will not be charged foreign transaction fees, they can be good for traveller.

 How To Choose The Right Type?

-- Consider your occupation: For example, if you are a student you may consider applying for a student credit card to get lower annual fees and credit limits or if you are a business owner you may want to have a business credit card to track your cash flow.
+- Consider your occupation.
+For example, if you are a student you may consider applying for a student credit card.
+Lower annual fees and credit limits.
+If you are a business owner you may want to have a business credit card to track your cash flow.

-- Consider your income: Companies may want to see if you meet minimum income requirement and decide whether you can get a credit card accordingly.
+- Your income.
+Companies may want to see if you meet minimum income requirement.
+And decide whether you can get a credit card accordingly.

-- Consider your repayment ability: Annual fees and interest rate may cause you to face financial issues so you need to find the most suitable type for your budget.
+- Repayment ability.
+Annual fees and interest rate may cause you to face financial issues so you need to find the most suitable type for your budget.